eleduck/English4Developers/abbreviations.md

 # Abbreviations

+* AFAICT - As far as I can tell
 * AM/PM – Before midday (morning) and after midday (afternoon)
 * ASAP – As Soon As Possible
 * BRB – Be Right Back